McLeodMoores/xl4j/docs/tutorial.md

   - Allow the time series to be sampled at a particular frequency e.g. daily or monthly
   - Have the ability to pad the series when there is no data for a particular date

 It is certainly possible to do these operations using only Excel and / or VBA.
-However, it is easier write functions in Java to do this, with the added bonus that the resulting spreadsheet is smaller (10 years of daily data is ~2500 data points - that's a lot of rows or columns to manage), which means, amongst other things, that any errors can be more easily spotted.
+However, it's easier write functions in Java to do this, with the added bonus that the resulting spreadsheet is smaller (10 years of daily data is ~2500 data points - that's a lot of rows or columns to manage), which means, amongst other things, that any errors or problems like ```#VALUE!``` can be more easily spotted.

 We start with a toy ![```TimeSeries```](https://github.com/McLeodMoores/xl4j/blob/master/xll-examples/src/main/java/com/mcleodmoores/xl4j/examples/timeseries/TimeSeries.java) implementation that extends a ```SortedMap```.
 There's a factory method that takes either a ```2 x n``` or ```n x 2``` range and returns the ```TimeSeries``` as an **object**: